superseriousbusiness/gotosocial/docs/installation_guide/nginx.md

 If your domain name is `gotosocial.example.com` then `server_name gotosocial.example.com;` would be the correct value.
 If you're running GoToSocial on another machine with the local ip of 192.168.178.69 and on port 8080 then `proxy_pass http://192.168.178.69` would be the correct value.

-Next we'll need to link the file we just created to the folder that nginx reads configurations for actives sites from.
+Next we'll need to link the file we just created to the folder that nginx reads configurations for active sites from.

 ```bash
 sudo mkdir /etc/nginx/sites-enabled